Secondary Market Annuities are available to individuals through our Advisor Partners. Please contact us for a referral to an Advisor near you.

 The term ‘Secondary Market Annuity’ refers to structured settlements, immediate annuities, and lottery payments that are sold through specialty finance factoring companies by the original recipients of these payment streams.

-The term ‘Secondary Market Annuity’ is easier to say than ‘Factored Structured Settlement’ or ‘Previously Owned Annuity’ or even ‘In Force Annuity’ and thus SMA has become an industry standard.
+The term ‘Secondary Market Annuity’ is really just industry vernacular for ‘Factored Structured Settlement’ or ‘Previously Owned Annuity’ or even ‘In Force Annuity’.

-Rather, the most common SMA is much like a period certain multi-year guaranteed fixed annuity.
-But unlike newly issued annuities with yields in the 2- 3% range, these secondary contracts come with effective rates of 4%, 5%, 6%, or even more, and come from top rated carriers.
+The most common SMA is much like a period certain multi-year guaranteed fixed annuity.
+But unlike newly issued annuities with yields in the 2 – 3% range, these cash-flows come with returns that are often better than of 4% or 5% from the very same insurance companies.

 So who is a typical buyer of a Secondary Market Annuity?